the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### Classical stats / ML ain't dead

 Despite all the AI hype, **fundamental statistical theory and reasoning** came up in each interview pipeline.
-And as a stats purist at heart, I'm glad it did.

 Even though contemporary models have become heavily abstracted, they are still powered by statistical and probabilistic gears, and understanding these gears will let you master the machine.

-Think of it this way: when something goes wrong with your AI/ML feature, and you've ruled out basic logic or infra concerns, the next recourse is debugging a nondeterministic system which can be very painful.

-Knowing your statistical theory will make this a much smoother process, and boost your productivity.

-Here's what actually came up in my interviews:
+When your RAG system starts hallucinating, you'll diagnose with bias-variance thinking.
+When your agent's tool selection gets wonky, you'll need to understand precision/recall tradeoffs.

 #### Know your modeling basics

-- Regression and classification should be two of your dearest friends.
+- Know regression and classification inside and out.
 - Understand data sampling implications, statistical distributions, unbiasedness, and even experimental design.
-- Understand loss functions (squared loss, absolute loss, cross entropy — the more, the merrier!), and how they can be tailored to address specific modeling problems.
+- Understand loss functions (squared vs absolute loss, cross entropy — the more, the merrier!), and how they can be tailored to address specific modeling problems.
 - Understand regularization, why it works intuitively (hint: think bias-variance tradeoff), and when / how to actually apply it.
 - Be ready to discuss feature engineering, interpretability, and performance metrics.
-And how to relate all of this to stakeholders, and business impact.
+- And tie all of this to stakeholders and business impact.

 #### Understand modern deep learning, deeply

-- Understand transformers and attention, and be able to ELI5 and why they're a big deal over their predecessors.
+- Understand transformers and attention, why they beat their predecessors, and be able to ELI5.
-- Even better, understand its technical and theoretical details (yes, I'm talking queries, keys, and values), as well as modern techniques to make it even better
+- Understand their technical and theoretical details (yes, I'm talking queries, keys, and values), as well as modern techniques to make it even better
-- Understand fine-tuning, and more modern techniques like LoRA / PEFT and DPO
+- Understand fine-tuning and cutting-edge techniques like LoRA / PEFT and DPO

 ## 🌟 How You Can Stand Out

-Here I lay out some thoughts about my day-to-day engineering routine, mindset, and habits that I believe naturally helped me tackle interviews.
+Here I lay out some thoughts about my day-to-day engineering routine, mindset, and habits that came in clutch come interview time.

 **Always start with the user / customer**.
 Empathize with UX, make it magical, and show why this will lead to happy customers and good business.